Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 Same-day treatment

-Treatment is often a single outpatient session, patients typically receive a treatment plan and treatment time ranges from minutes to an hour or more, with little to no side effects.
+Treatment is often a single outpatient session and treatment time ranges from minutes to an hour or more, with little to no side effects.
 The same procedure may happen over several days.
 Patients can usually resume normal activities shortly after the treatment.

 How is Gamma Knife radiosurgery different to other radiosurgery devices?